unknown d'Uxhull, Baron d'Uxhill in Neuchatel

 M, #19024, b.
 22 August 1892, d.
 12 January 1967

-Richard Eric Onslow Long, 3rd Viscount Long was born on 22 August 1892 at Rood Ashton, Wiltshire, England.1,2 He was the son of Walter Hume Long, 1st Viscount Long and Lady Dorothy Blanche Boyle.1 He was baptised on 26 September 1892 at St. John's Church, West Ashton, Wiltshire, England.2 He married Gwendolyn Hague Cook, daughter of Thomas Reginald Hague Cook, on 21 October 1916 at St. Margaret's Church, Westminster, London, England.1,2 He died on 12 January 1967 at age 74 at Forbes Fraser Hospital, Bath, Somerset, England.1,2 He was buried on 18 January 1967 at Rood Ashton, Wiltshire, England.2
+Richard Eric Onslow Long, 3rd Viscount Long was born on 22 August 1892 at Rood Ashton, Wiltshire, EnglandG.1,2 He was the son of Walter Hume Long, 1st Viscount Long and Lady Dorothy Blanche Boyle.1 He was baptised on 26 September 1892 at St. John's Church, West Ashton, Wiltshire, EnglandG.2 He married Gwendolyn Hague Cook, daughter of Thomas Reginald Hague Cook, on 21 October 1916 at St. Margaret's Church, Westminster, London, EnglandG.1,2 He died on 12 January 1967 at age 74 at Forbes Fraser Hospital, Bath, Somerset, EnglandG.1,2 He was buried on 18 January 1967 at Rood Ashton, Wiltshire, EnglandG.2

-Richard Eric Onslow Long, 3rd Viscount Long usually went by his middle name of Eric.2 He was educated at Harrow School, Harrow on the Hill, London, England.1 He gained the rank of Major in the service of the Royal Wiltshire Yeomanry (Territorial Army).1 He fought in the First World War, where he was mentioned in despatches.1 He was decorated with the Territorial Decoration (T.D.).1 He was decorated with the Knight Commander, Order of George I of Greece.1 He fought in the Second World War between 1939 and 1942.1 He succeeded to the title of 3rd Viscount Long, of Wraxall, co.
+Richard Eric Onslow Long, 3rd Viscount Long usually went by his middle name of Eric.2 He was educated at Harrow School, Harrow, London, EnglandG.1 He gained the rank of Major in the Royal Wiltshire Yeomanry (Territorial Army.)1 He fought in the First World War, where he was mentioned in despatches.1 He was awarded the Territorial Decoration (T.D.)1 He was awarded the Knight Commander, Order of George I of Greece.1 He fought in the Second World War between 1939 and 1942.1 He succeeded as the 3rd Viscount Long, of Wraxall, co.
 Wilts [U.K., 1921] on 23 September 1944.1 He held the office of Justice of the Peace (J.P.) for Wiltshire.1 He held the office of Deputy Lieutenant (D.L.) of Wiltshire in 1946.1,2

 Children of Richard Eric Onslow Long, 3rd Viscount Long and Gwendolyn Hague Cook